-Results of the BM@N experiment at the Nuclotron/NICA complex are presented on proton , deuteron and triton production in interactions of an argon beam of 3.2 AGeV with fixed targets of C, Al, Cu, Sn and Pb.
-Transverse mass distributions, rapidity spectra and multiplicities of protons, deuterons and tritons are measured.
+Results of the BM@N experiment at the Nuclotron/NICA complex are presented on proton , deuteron and triton production in interactions of an argon beam of 3.2A GeV with fixed targets of C, Al, Cu, Sn and Pb.
+Transverse mass spectra, rapidity distributions and multiplicities of protons, deuterons and tritons are measured.
 The results are treated within a coalescence approach and compared with predictions of theoretical models and with other measurements.